beapdk/beapdk_EEG_bhsproject/README.md

 ## Summary

 TBD : This project will focus on exploring links between brain oscillations and ADHD symptoms, using resting-state EEG data.
-The objective aply and make good use of the tools presented throughout this course.
+The objectives are to apply and make good use of the tools presented throughout this course.

 ## Project definition